andreluza/paleo_macroecology/README.md

 *psi.eq\[g\]* over time intervals.
 The posterior exceedance probability of *psi.eq* of each genus refers to the proportion of posterior probability samples higher or lower than *psi.eq*=0.5, the zone of no change in occupancy.
-Here, we considered that a genus presenting a posterior exceedance probability \> 0.8 showed a consistent trend of either increasing or decreasing occupancy over time.
+Here, applied a posterior exceedance probability of 0.8 to declare a consistent trend, meaning that there is at least 80% change of a genus to present an increasing or decreasing trend in occupancy over time.

 ## Modeling approach